 Delaware Neighborhood 1538 E. Stanford—Delaware Community Garden

-Grant Beach Neighborhood 1126 N. Broadway—The Fairbanks Garden 517 W. Calhoun St.—Calhoun Community Garden 920 W. Webster—Fairbanks Neighborhood Garden
+Grant Beach Neighborhood 1126 N. Broadway—SCG Market Garden 517 W. Calhoun St.—Calhoun Community Garden 920 W. Webster—Fairbanks Neighborhood Garden

 Heart of the Westside 907 N. Fulbright—Heart Community Garden